dlavelle7/test_doubles/README.md

 ## Test Doubles

-Implement 2 types of "test doubles", both defined by the actual APIs Swagger spec:
+Implement 3 types of "test doubles", both defined by the actual APIs Swagger spec:

 1. Test double that returns resources using the "example" values from the Swagger spec

 2. Test double that returns resources based on simple and easily defined conditional logic

+3. Test double that returns random resource field values based on the field type

 ## Demo